Find out what transactions to include in the amount you use to work out Stamp Duty Land Tax (SDLT).

 - transfer of (taking on) a debt

-In many situations, payment may include both money and some other consideration, for example, 2 people who own a house together, then split up.
-One pays the other for their share of the equity and also takes on their outstanding mortgage liability.
+In many situations, payment may include both money and something else.
+For example, 2 people who own a house together, then split up – one pays the other for their share of the equity and also takes on their outstanding mortgage liability.

-The chargeable consideration includes anything paid for assets that form part of the land or property.
+The chargeable consideration includes any paid for assets that form part of the land or property.